 CEA stands for carcinoembryonic antigen.
 CEA is a substance found on the surface of some cells.
 It is a type of glycoprotein produced by cells of the gastrointestinal tract during embryonic development.
 It is produced in very small amounts after birth.
 The level of CEA in the bloodstream is thus relatively low unless certain diseases - including certain forms of cancer - are present.

 What is the normal range for CEA blood levels?

 The normal range for CEA in an adult non-smoker is <2.5 ng/ml and for a smoker <5.0 ng/ml.

 How is the CEA test used?

 The best use of CEA is as a tumor marker, especially for cancers of the gastrointestinal tract.
 When the CEA level is abnormally high before surgery or other treatment, it is expected to fall to normal following successful surgery to remove all of the cancer.
 A rising CEA level indicates progression or recurrence of the cancer.
+This must be confirmed , as the CEA test by itself is not specific enough to substantiate a recurrence of a cancer.
 In addition, levels >20 ng/ml before therapy may be associated with cancer which has already spread (metastatic disease).